jsa2/caOptics/readme.md

 # Note

-**Project archived due to refocusing my community efforts to other areas (PoCs, other tools and demos/presentation), project is set to read-only.**
+**Project archived due to shifting development priorities and refocusing my community efforts to other areas (PoCs, other tools and demos/presentation), project is set to read-only.**

 ---